Barksdale Hamlett: Korean War

 In December 1949, Hamlett was ordered to the headquarters of General of the Army Douglas MacArthur as executive officer of the logistics section (G-4), GHQ, Japan.
 At the start of the Korean War, he served as chief of the Supply Division and later, as G-4 chief of planning, he supervised the logistics planning for the Inchon landing.
 In December 1951, he went to Korea himself as division artillery commander for the 24th Infantry Division.

 Hamlett was promoted to brigadier general in 1952 and assigned to the General Staff in Washington, D.C. as assistant for planning coordination in the office of the deputy chief of staff for plans.
 He returned to Europe in 1955 as corps artillery commander for VII Corps.
-Promoted to major general on May 17, 1956, he commanded the 10th Infantry Division in Würzburg before being transferred to command the American garrison in West Berlin.
+Promoted to major general on 17 May 1956, he succeeded George E. Martin as commander of the 10th Infantry Division in Würzburg before being transferred to command the American garrison in West Berlin.

 Commandant of Berlin

-As commandant of the American sector of Berlin from June 4, 1957 to December 15, 1959, Hamlett commanded a 4,000-man garrison in the southwest corner of West Berlin and was deputy chief of mission to Ambassador David K.E.
+As commandant of the American sector of Berlin from 4 June 1957 to 15 December 1959, Hamlett commanded a 4,000-man garrison in the southwest corner of West Berlin and was deputy chief of mission to Ambassador David K.E.
 Bruce in Bonn.
 His tour coincided with the 1958 Berlin crisis, which began when Soviet Premier Nikita Khrushchev issued an ultimatum demanding that the occupation of Berlin be terminated within six months.
 Tensions escalated as the Soviets began interfering with Western access to Berlin by detaining United States convoys on the autobahn for hours.
 In January 1959, Hamlett's own wife was halted by East German police while being driven in a United States Army car from East Berlin to West Berlin.
 The Western Allies presented a unified diplomatic and military front and the deadline passed without incident.

 In October 1959, the East German government declared its intention to fly its new hammer-and-compass flag over the 78 elevated railway stations in the Western sector, since the railway was operated by the East German state railroad system.
-On November 2, as chairman of the three-power Allied Kommandatura for that month, Hamlett informed his Soviet counterpart that should the East Germans attempt to fly the flags in the Western sector, then West German police would remove them, and that should the police be prevented from removing the flags, then Allied troops would complete the job and hold the Russians responsible for any resulting disorder.
-The East Germans backed down on November 5.
+On 2 November, as chairman of the three-power Allied Kommandatura for that month, Hamlett informed his Soviet counterpart that should the East Germans attempt to fly the flags in the Western sector, then West German police would remove them, and that should the police be prevented from removing the flags, then Allied troops would complete the job and hold the Russians responsible for any resulting disorder.
+The East Germans backed down on 5 November.
 Five days later, the army announced that Hamlett had been reassigned to Washington, D.C., stressing that the move was a long-scheduled rotation since the crisis had already extended his tour six months beyond the normal two years.
 His transfer was interpreted as an indication that the Pentagon believed the immediate danger to West Berlin had passed.